iMaksimkin/unique-words-parser/README.md

 or change the connection in properties to your local.

 Then you should use the main (ru/imaksimkin/runner/main.java) file in the current project and chose the value of the site you want to parse in the terminal.
+The html page will be saved in the target/ folder.
 For now, we doesnt support URLs with Internationalized Domain Names

+##How to execute
+- from terminal: mvn clean compile
+- from terminal: docker run  --name imaksimkin-mysql -p 3307:3306  imaksimkin/imaksimkin-mysql:latest
+- run ru/imaksimkin/runner/main.java